Why Use Course Reserves?

 into another content area on myCourses?

-We highly discourage this; the copied links are not stable and will break shortly two hours after they are created.
+We highly discourage this; the copied links are not stable and will break shortly after they are created.
 Content within the Library Course Reserves tool is also more secure than content within myCourses, which allows us to post content according to fair use law.

 Electronic Reserves: Scanning Requests